valerielu/rushhour/README.md

 ### Functionality & MVP

-In the vroom vroom game, users will be able to:
+In the Rush Hour game, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game board
+- [ ] Select car to move with mouse click
 - [ ] Move car blocks with the up, down, left and right keys
-- [ ] Advance in levels (2 levels at least, 3 levels as bonus)
+- [ ] Advance in levels (2 total levels at least)

 In addition, this project will include: